Research

 • research meets community expectations and is conducted to high standards of ethical conduct and probity.

-From June 2023, the department will consider research applications at three times per year:
+From June 2023, the department will consider research applications for grant funding or in-kind support three times per year (dates may change as required):

 This approach aims to: